Tryll/TeamFoundationServer/README.md

 ### ConvertTo-Git.ps1

-A comprehensive TFVC to Git migration tool that accurately preserves your project history by replaying all changes chronologically.
+A comprehensive TFVC to Git migration tool that accurately preserves your project history by replaying all changes chronologically, in less than 400 lines of code.

 **Key Features:**

 - Creates a unified source tree for the complete TFS project, for consistent handling of large projects
-- TFS Branches are processed as directories (owners will split to the required branches after migration)
+- TFS branches are processed as directories (owners will split to the required branches after migration)
 - Recursively processes all changesets through the entire project hierarchy
 - Preserves complete commit history with original timestamps and authors
 - Handles all TFVC change types (add, edit, delete, rename, branch)